tangentstorm/bex/README.md

 ### 0.1.4 (upcoming.
 2019-10-xx?)

 **code cleanup**
+- Swarming is now enabled by default for BDDBase. (#7) For now, you can disable with `--feature noswarm`, but that's probably going to go away.
 - `cargo test` now runs quickly, without generating diagrams (#3)
 - Unify the AST and BDD "Base" interfaces. (#2, #5)
   - `base` now contains only the abstract trait `Base` (formerly `TBase`)